 Diagnosing a pattern in Chinese Medicine is no easy feat and should be left to professional practitioners.

 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors.
-Here patients with Damp-Heat in the Bladder will tend to exhibit a tongue with yellow coating.
+Here patients with Damp-Heat in the Bladder will tend to exhibit rapid (Shu), slippery (Hua) or wiry (Xian) pulses as well as a tongue with yellow coating.

 Practitioners also learn to read from a long list of seemingly unrelated symptoms.
-Here patients with Damp-Heat in the Bladder might experience symptoms like painful urinary dribbling, stony painful urinary dribbling, urine the color of rice water (grey and cloudy) and urinary dribbling.
+Here patients with Damp-Heat in the Bladder might experience symptoms like frequent and urgent urination, burning urination, urination stopping in the middle of flow and dark urine (full list here above).

 Source date: 1172 AD